Motley Mutts Rescue was formed by a few friends wanting to rescue dogs

-Katie is an elementary teacher, wife, and owner of 6 beautiful mixed motley mutts.
-She prides herself on providing fulfilling, structured, and a compassionate environment for her dogs and fosters that come into her home.
+Katie recently left her career of 21 years to venture out.
+She is a wife and proud owner of multiple motley mutts.
+She prides herself on providing a fulfilling, structured, and compassionate environment for her dogs and fosters that come into her home.
 Katie’s passion is the out of doors.
 She spends many hours a week hiking local trails with her dogs.
 The energy of the outdoors brings balance and calmness.
 She feels unbelievably blessed to be living and loving this beautiful life.
 She’s been involved with rescues and volunteering for many years and is very excited about continuing to help dogs make their way to their forever homes with Motley Mutts Rescue.

 Rebecca has cared for animals in one way or another nearly all her life.
 She has an instinctive way of connecting with dogs and understanding their needs.
 She has spent several years working at boarding facilities and pet sitting in between bartending gigs.
 The last few years she stumbled into working at a local rescue, and from there, found a true passion for rescue.
 Becky has two senior dachshunds, Lily and Presly, who are the loves of her life.
 When Becky isn’t kicking back spending time with dogs, she is spending time with her family whom she also loves dearly.